wgdsoc/wgdwebsite/README.md

 # wgdwebsite

-The society website - written by Alex Dixon.
+The society website.

+Original author: Alex Dixon @dixonary
+Photographs are copyright, all rights reserved.